storj/storj/docs/blueprints/reputation-store.md

 One solution to this problem that doesn't involve a store would be to back the reputation service with an in-memory cache.
 The cache would need to pull reputation information from the `nodes` table on startup, keep it up to date as audits occur, and flush on a time interval or whenever a contested field for a node changes due to audits (e.g. disqualified).

 We could still implement an in-memory cache with the design outlined above with a few key changes:
-* Add a `Initialize(nodeID storj.NodeID, reputation Reputation)` function to the service, allowing us to set the reputation for a node in the cache based on the `nodes` table on satellite startup.
+* Add a `Initialize(nodeID storj.NodeID, reputation Info)` function to the service, allowing us to set the reputation for a node in the cache based on the `nodes` table on satellite startup.
 * Update the design to copy _all_ reputation values, not only the contested values, to the `nodes` table when a contested field changes or on shutdown.
 While a reputation store can keep track of the frequently-updated reputation values between restarts, a cache will need to update these values in the `nodes` table to preserve them.
 * Include a `last_flushed` field in the cache for _each_ node.
 Whenever we update a contested reputation value in the cache, the service transfers all reputation values for that node to the `nodes` table.
 Otherwise, when enough time (e.g. 1 hour) has passed since `last_flushed` for this particular node, the cache will transfer the values.